protontypes/open-sustainable-technology/README.md

 - [ecoCore](https://github.com/EcologicalSemantics/ecocore) - A standard vocabulary for the ecological community, a need expressed repeatedly over the past few years at workshops focused on ecological, environmental, and population-based semantics.
 - [Climate categories](https://github.com/pik-primap/climate_categories) - Commonly used codes, categories, terminologies, and nomenclatures used in climate policy analysis in a nice Python package.
 - [BattINFO](https://github.com/BIG-MAP/BattINFO) - Consists of a list of entities representing concepts used in batteries and electrochemistry.
+- [Plant-Pollinator Interactions Vocabulary](https://github.com/rebipp/ppi) - Plant-Pollinator Interactions is a standardized vocabulary maintained by the Brazilian Network on Plant-Pollinator Interactions.

 ### Curated Lists